dojo/framework/docs/en/routing/basic-usage.md

 ## Using Link Widgets

 The `Link` widget is a wrapper around an anchor tag that enables consumers to specify an `outlet` to create a link to.
-It is also possible to use a static route by setting the `isOutlet` property to `false`.

 If the generated link requires specific path or query parameters that are not in the route, they can be passed via the `params` property.

 Link Properties:

 -   `to: string`: The `outlet` id.
 -   `params: { [index: string]: string }`: Params to generate the link with for the outlet.
--   `onClick: (event: MouseEvent) => void`(optional): Function that gets called when the `Link` is clicked.
+-   `onClick: (event: MouseEvent) => void` (optional): Function that gets called when the `Link` is clicked.

 In addition to the `Link` specific properties, all the standard `VNodeProperties` are available for the `Link` widget as they would be creating an anchor tag.